mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

 NAME

-_tsvg_ - package to create svg image files with a syntax close to Tcl and to SVG.
+_tsvg_ - Thingy SVG writer - package to create svg image files with a syntax close to Tcl and to SVG.

 ## SYNOPSIS